-Unless specified otherwise, SenTech Corporation recommends the following alarm settings for R-123: Low = 25 ppm Main = 50 ppm High = 150 ppm
+Unless specified otherwise, SenTech Corporation recommends the following alarm settings for R-123:

+Low = 25 ppmMain = 50 ppmHigh = 150 ppm

 These settings are based on the current acceptable exposure levels and short-term exposure levels on a time weighted average for refrigerants.
-SenTech recommends that under no circumstances should a refrigerant monitor be set above short-term exposure the These are recommended settings Refer to local codes and only. regulations for the appropriate settings for a given application.
+SenTech recommends that under no circumstances should a refrigerant monitor be set above the short-term exposure level.
+These are recommended settings Refer to local codes and only. regulations for the appropriate settings for a given application.